Improved Group Robustness via Classifier Retraining on Independent Splits: Introduction

 \section{Introduction}

-For many tasks, deep neural networks (DNNs) are often developed where the test distribution is identical to and independent of the train distribution, which can be referred to as {IID generalization}.
-The performance of a DNN is also known to worsen when the testing distribution differs from the training distribution.
-This problem is often referred to as {out-of-distribution (OOD) generalization}.
-OOD generalization is crucial in safety-critical applications such as self-driving cars \cite{filos2020selfdrivingOOD} or medical imaging \cite{oakden2020hidden}.
-Hence, addressing the problem of OOD generalization is foundational for real-world deployment of deep learning models.
+{Deep neural networks} are usually developed with examples in test sets that follow the same distribution as the training set.
+The performance of deep networks worsens when the test set distribution differs from the training set distribution.
+This problem has been studied by various literature in the name of {out-of-distribution} (OOD) generalization.
+This is crucial in safety-critical applications such as self-driving cars \citep{filos2020selfdrivingOOD} and medical image classification \citep{oakden2020hidden}.
+Tackling distribution shifts for out-of-distribution generalization is one of the most important problems for the real-world deployment of deep learning models.

-A notable setting where OOD generalization problems appear is the \textit{group-shift} setting, where different groups of the data may have a distribution shift.
+A notable setting where distribution shifts occur is the {group-shift} setting, where different data groups may have a distribution shift \citep{sagawa2019distributionally}.
 In this setting, there are predefined attributes that divide the input space into different groups of interest.
-Here, the goal is to find a model that performs well across several predefined groups \citep{sagawa2019distributionally}.
-Similar to other problems in OOD generalization, DNNs learned by empirical risk minimization (ERM) are observed to suffer from poor worst-group performance despite good average-group performance.
+Here, the goal is to find a model that performs well across several predefined groups.
+Prior work has observed that deep networks learned by empirical risk minimization suffer from poor worst-group performance despite good average-group performance.

-The difficulty with learning group robust DNNs can be attributed to the phenomenon of shortcut learning \citep{geirhos2020shortcut} or spurious correlation \citep{sagawa2019distributionally, arjovsky2019irm}.
-Shortcut learning poses that ERM favors those models that discriminate based on simpler and/or spurious features of the data.
-However, one wishes for the learning algorithm to produce a model that uses features (i.e. correlations) that performs well not only on the train distribution, but also on all potential distributions that a task may generate, like that of a worst-group distribution.
+The difficulty with learning group robust deep networks can be attributed to the phenomenon of shortcut learning \citep{geirhos2020shortcut} or spurious correlation \citep{sagawa2019distributionally, arjovsky2019irm}.
+Shortcut learning poses that minimizing the empirical risk favors models that discriminate based on simpler, spurious features of the data.
+However, one would like the learning algorithm to produce a model that uses features and correlations that perform well not only on the train distribution but also on all potential distributions that a task may generate, like that of a worst-group distribution.